Jacob’s Pillow Dance Award Winners

 Migration, 2008

-Though Alonzo King’s LINES Ballet has been a frequent Pillow attraction since their initial engagement in 2000, his work only entered Jacob’s Pillow Dance Interactive in 2014.
-This excerpt from Migration reveals the superhuman qualities of King’s dancers and demonstrates why he was singled out for the 2008 Jacob’s Pillow Dance Award.
+Alonzo King’s LINES Ballet has been a frequent Pillow attraction since their initial engagement in 2000, and this excerpt from Migration reveals the superhuman qualities of King’s dancers, demonstrating why he was singled out for the 2008 Jacob’s Pillow Dance Award.